 The BEST Pesto Pasta Recipe

-If you’ve got a need for vegetarian or gluten-free recipes, this basil pesto pasta is a great dinner option.
+If you’ve got a need for vegetarian or gluten-free recipes, these basil pesto noodles is a great dinner option.
 You can add chicken to make it a heartier dish, but it’s actually really fantastic with just grape tomatoes.
 Heck, you could even throw in chopped zucchini, which would also be yummy.
 In fact, I think I will next time.

 Our favorite way to serve this pesto pasta is actually straight from the pan.
 I know, that doesn’t seem very classy, but the pan is sizzling hot and to bring it out and serve it straight into bowls really is so fun and it keeps everything fresh and fragrant versus putting it into a cold serving bowl.

 We started with our Classic Pesto recipe.
+You just can’t beat the taste of fresh pesto!
 It’s our favorite and I think it’s the toasted garlic that really takes things over the top.
 We actually add a little more to the pasta as well.
 It’s ridiculous, but true.
 Garlicky, cheesy noodles are kind of awesome.

 What’s Needed for Basil Pesto Pasta?

-This pesto sauce pasta couldn’t be any easy to make!
+This pesto sauce pasta couldn’t be any easier to make!
 Here’s all you’ll need to make these pesto noodles:

 - Garlic